dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

 ## Save and refresh

-Save `index.html` and `style.css` and load Step 9 in your browser.
+Save `index.html` and `style.css` and load `step9` in your browser.
 You should see that the circles are styled according to energy type, the visualisation is centered and the background is off-white:

 ![Energy Explorer with styled circles and off white background](11ab4a0dec90485bd7bf728013ab78e5.png)